rougewifee/info/README.md

 •‎ ‎‎ omori fans

-•‎ ‎‎ scrouge the hedgehog fans(if friend thats okay)
-In general if you get on my nerves ima hide you.
+•‎ ‎‎ scrouge the hedgehog fans(NO HATE TO THEM I just find him stinky but it okay to int idc for him) In general if you get on my nerves ima hide you.
 <p align="center">
 ‎ ‎ ‎‎ ‎ ‎‎ ‎ ‎<img src="https://i.postimg.cc/VsT1hg36/imageedit-4-5608650860.png"/>